 At Universal Studios' Islands of Adventures, one of the more interesting areas is called Seuss Landing.
-This area is designed after Dr. Seuss' books, and is a real hallucinogenic trip back to the 1950s.
-This area of the park, very popular with the younger children features The Cat in the Hat ride, One Fish, Two Fish, Red Fish, Blue Fish ride, and the The High In The Sky Seuss Trolley Train Ride (!).
+This theme park is designed after Dr. Seuss' books, and is a real hallucinogenic trip back to the 1950s.
+This area of the park, very popular with the younger children, features The Cat in the Hat ride, a One Fish, Two Fish, Red Fish, Blue Fish ride, and the The High In The Sky Seuss Trolley Train Ride (!).

 We rode the Cat in the Hat and the Seuss trolley train, and otherwise just enjoyed the odd sights and interesting characters.

 Come hang out with Sneetches, Things (1 and 2), the Grinch and even a few Dog-a-lopes.

 I am not a Furry Potter--I mean Harry Potter-- fan in the slightest, but I still thought the Harry Potter world at Universal was pretty cool, other the the throngs of people it attracts.
 The town is so authentic the wood is real wood, the stone is real stone, no plastic junk here.
 Even the butterbeer is real butterbeer, but only if you pay $5 for the butterscotch and whip cream drink.

 While here, we rode the forbidden journey ride in the big castle, the Dragon Challenge roller coaster, and the "Flight of the Hippogriff" family roller coaster.
 We also stopped in Honeydukes candy store, Dervish and Banges magic shop, and Three Broomsticks pub.